RichardM99/ionic-3-version-build-file-hook/README.md

    from the root directory.
 This is assuming there is already a browser build in your *platforms/* directory.

+ * You will more than likely need to edit lines 23 and 25 depending on where your browser platform node is located in your *config.xml* file

 ## References
 Cordova Hooks Guide - https://cordova.apache.org/docs/en/latest/guide/appdev/hooks/